 Joiners and Leavers

-Note: NHSmail accounts marked as ‘leavers’ are deleted after 30 days, if no new organisation is identified.
-Additionally, NHSmail accounts that are not utilised for 90 days become inactive and will be deleted after a further 90 days.
+Note: NHSmail accounts that are not utilised for 30 days become inactive and will be eligible for deletion after a further 30 days.

 Further information can be found within the Leavers and Joiners Guide.